shlomisas/JS-Practical-Interview/README.md

 # Practical JS Interview Questions

-During the time i'm aggregating more and more daily-basis questions for web-development interviews.
+During the time I'm aggregating more and more daily-basis practices that can fit for a web-development interview.
-It's mostly practical stuff i'm facing with during designing and developing systems and i found out that people covered it, are fits my needs :)
+It mostly practical things that I'm facing with during my planning and coding tasks.

+I found out that a candidate covers it is a practical person who and can deliver a high-quality product.

+Feel free to ask questions and suggest more stuff!
+(PR's are more than welcome)

 ## Low level coding stuff